Miami and Florida Nursing Negligence and Medical Malpractice Attorney J.P. Gonzalez-Sirgo

 Nursing Malpractice May Involve Multiple Defendants

 Medical malpractice cases may involve multiple defendants.
 In addition to the nurse, the nurse’s employer or employers often share liability.
-For example:

 - Emergency transport, EMT

 - Medical center

 Compensatory Damages for Victims of Nursing Malpractice in Miami-Dade and Florida

 Every case is unique and the type and amount of compensation depends on the particular circumstances involved.
 When you discuss your case with Attorney Gonzalez-Sirgo, he will explain the different types of damages as they may apply to you.
 Damages are proscribed in Sec.
 766.202, Florida Statutes, and include medical expenses, wage loss and loss of earning capacity.
 Noneconomic damages refers to nonfinancial losses and includes pain and suffering, inconvenience, physical impairment, mental anguish, disfigurement, loss of capacity for enjoyment of life, and more.

 In cases where the negligent party’s conduct was extreme, reckless, or otherwise egregious, punitive damages may be pursued.
 Punitive damages are designed to punish the wrongdoer for their extreme conduct.